-What Is Industrial Management?
+What Does it Mean to Study Industrial Management?

 Manufacturing managers and industrial production managers oversee the workforce, materials, and mechanical or technological logistics of the production process.
 The details of the production floor will vary widely, but some of the common areas of responsibility are production scheduling, staffing, procurement and maintenance of equipment, quality control, inventory control, and the coordination of production activities with those of other departments.
 Their planning is done within budgetary limitations and time constraints.

 Although a good head for business, a practical approach to problem solving, and strong diplomatic skills are important, a solid business education is important for your success in the field of manufacturing or industrial management.

 With a business degree in industrial management, you'll focus on developing the following competencies:

 - Developing the mathematical skills to work with budgets

 - Being able to see the big picture of the final output and seeing how the initial details factor in